jdfenwick/Project_2/README.md

 (5) You'll need to use Google WebFonts in some way

 (6) Your code should pass HTML Lint and JSLint with all options turned on.

+Using Text Fit plugin

+The only errors I get in js lint is the global variable error and weird formatting errors that never seem to go away.
+Html lint is just quote attribute errors, everything else works fine.